sirixdb/sirix/README.md

    2. Verify that `Access Type` is set to `confidential`
    3. In the `credentials` tab
       1. Verify that the Client Authenticatior is set to `Client Id and Secret`
       2. Click on Regenerate Secret to generate a new secret.
-Set the value of the field named `client.secret` of [configuration file 1](https://raw.githubusercontent.com/sirixdb/sirix/master/bundles/sirix-rest-api/src/main/resources/sirix-conf.json) and [configuration file 2](https://raw.githubusercontent.com/sirixdb/sirix/master/bundles/sirix-rest-api/out/production/resources/sirix-conf.json) to this secret.
+Set the value of the field named `client.secret` of the [configuration file](https://raw.githubusercontent.com/sirixdb/sirix/master/bundles/sirix-rest-api/src/main/resources/sirix-conf.json) to this secret.

-8. Set the value of the field named `keycloak.url` in [configuration file 1](https://raw.githubusercontent.com/sirixdb/sirix/master/bundles/sirix-rest-api/src/main/resources/sirix-conf.json) and [configuration file 2](https://raw.githubusercontent.com/sirixdb/sirix/master/bundles/sirix-rest-api/out/production/resources/sirix-conf.json) to `http://host.docker.internal:8080/auth/realms/sirixdb`
-9. Stop the docker container running Keycloak, either from Docker UI or pressing `Ctrl + C`.
+8. Set the value of the field named `keycloak.url` in the [configuration file](https://raw.githubusercontent.com/sirixdb/sirix/master/bundles/sirix-rest-api/src/main/resources/sirix-conf.json) to `http://host.docker.internal:8080/auth/realms/sirixdb`.
+Stop the docker container running Keycloak, either from Docker UI or pressing `Ctrl + C`.
 10. Finally run the SirixDB-HTTP Server and Keycloak container with docker compose

         docker compose up